srikat/bricksextras/readme.txt

 == Changelog ==
 Changelog page: https://bricksextras.com/changelog/

+= 1.5.6 ( Sep 18, 2025 ) =
+* [QR Code] - New element for generating custom QR code designs based on dynamic data.
+* [Page Tour & Steps] (beta) New nestable elements for creating a sequence of popovers to guide users through steps.
+* [WP Menu Query] - Added an option to narrow down which items are output - top level items, or sub items of specific menu item.
+* [Media Player Audio] - Waveform feature now out of beta (fixed a rare issue which could cause longer audio to fall out of sync with the waveform).
+* [Pro tabs] - Added an option to prevent closing sibling items for mobile accordion for having multiple items open.
+* [Media Player] - Better RTL support for all controls.
+* [Media Player] - Dynamic tags can now be used within URLs (not just as the full URL).
+* [Pro Slider] - Added an option to auto-pause media player when sliders moves to new slide (enabled by default).
+* [Modal] - The auto-refresh of forms inside modal on close now optional (for better compatibility with BricksForge's searchable select dropdowns).
+* [Social Share] - Can now add custom data attributes to individual share links.
+* [Toggle Switch] - Added control over keyboard arrow navigation behavior for switching tabs or moving focus.
+* [Media Player] - Fixed an issue where closing fullscreen could cause page scroll.
+* [Media Player] - Fixed an issue where poster image wouldn't show on Android lock screen if media player had custom title.
+* [Favorites] - Fixed an issue where posts could be removed from favorites list when updated.

 = 1.5.5 ( Aug 01, 2025 ) =
 * [General] - Fixed issue that could cause BricksExtras' elements not to register in Bricks v2 (Ex.: when Lazy Blocks plugin active).